 * In the Identities and Relationships area, Cross-Cultural Analysis (COMM 3140) or Interaction Analysis (COMM 3240);

 * In the Structures and Institutions area, Technology Analysis (COMM 3160) or Media Analysis (COMM 3260).

 Students who have an overall GPA of less than 2.50 when they declare the major must complete a 1000 or 2000 level course with a grade of C- or better before they will be allowed to enroll in a core course.

 Of the six electives, two (2) must be completed at the 3000 level or above and two (2) must be completed at the 4000 level or above.
-One of the two classes at the 4000 level or above should be a capstone course (Students with a second major may choose in which department he or she completes their capstone).

 The Department’s major advisor is Dr. Frank Ukadike, email@example.com, 504-862-3041.
 Students wanting to declare the major or who need advisement must schedule an appointment through the main office.
 After advising for declaration of the major, the declaration form is signed by the advisor and routed to the Chair.
 Students pick up the form and return it to the campus advising office.